davidjulakidze/SQL_Editor/README.md

 # Changelog
 V 2.0
 ----------
-Changed Update entry to only require email address of the entry Fixed bug where people with the same last name wouldn't be added Added Error handling
+Changed Update entry to only require email address of the entry \n Fixed bug where people with the same last name wouldn't be added \n Added Error handling \n
-Made email field required in order to update/create entry
+Made email field required in order to update/create entry \n

 V 1.0
 -----------
-Added Create new entry
+Added Create new entry \n
-Added Update Entry
+Added Update Entry \n
 Fixed problem where update entry didnt work when there was no email enterred